 Film Independent Fellow Sian Heder’s (Directing Lab, 2009) critically acclaimed new drama CODA opens this weekend.
 To celebrate we’re re-posting this 2016 interview with Heder about her then-new film Tallulah, currently on Netflix.
 Minor edits have been made to the original text.

 The idea of a “safe space” can mean many things.
 Taken literally, a safe space is an actual physical location where a person—or baby, say—can survive and thrive.
-But for an artist, a safe space may mean something different: a helpful, nurturing environment where creators are free to experiment and (if necessary) fail, failure invariably being the greatest teaching tool of them all.
+But for an artist, a safe space may simply mean a helpful, nurturing environment where creators are free to experiment and, if necessary, fail, failure often being the greatest teaching tool of them all.

 Heder expanded Tallulah’s screenplay from a 2006 short film and developed the project through Film Independent’s Directing Lab, allowing her to refine her directorial approach through some intense trial-and-error so that by time she was finally ready make the film (her feature debut) for real, she was ready.

 Film Independent recently caught up with Heder and Tallulah producer Heather Rae to discuss what inspired the story, Heder’s Directing Lab experience and what the Netflix platform offers that traditional distribution avenues don’t.
 Here’s the conversation:

 Heder: Tallulah is the story of a rootless young woman played by [Elliot] Page who impulsively rescues a baby from what she believes is a neglectful mother.
 And through this act she radically transforms the lives of three very different women.